Tiger-Du/SE-PINN/README.md

 ### License

-SE-PINN is available under the GPL-3.0 license.
+SE-PINN is published under the GPL-3.0 license.